Darlington United Methodist Church

 Darlington United Methodist Church is located in Darlington, Maryland.
 It is a pre Civil War structure, built in 1852, with white siding, large windows, and many historically original architecture.
 It is a church within the Baltimore Washington Conference of the United Methodist Church.
 It is also one of two churches part of the Darlington Methodist Charge, the other being Dublin United Methodist Church in Street, Maryland.
 Prior to July 2014, the church shared pastors with Rock Run United Methodist Church, located in nearby Level, Maryland.
 There was a third sister church, Thomas Run Church which closed its doors in 1945.

 History

-With the purchase of land, known as “Phillip’s Purchase” from Joseph Worthington, in 1832 a log structure was built on the present site.
-It was later replaced in 1852 by the current frame structure, with a belfry and vestibule in 1892.
-A great revival occurred in 1896, with 185 converts in approximately six weeks.
+In 1832 a log structure was built on the site.
+It was later replaced in 1852 by the existing frame structure, with a belfry and vestibule in 1892.